yktoo/yktoo.com/content/blog/posts/0317/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/vezcnu4ahu1k1526.jpg" "Disperse: Jakub Żytecki, Mike Malyan, Rafał Biernacki." >}}

 Disperse's genre can probably be described as "David Maxim Micic + vocals".
 It's a similar mixture of electronics, progressive, and djent.
-They also remotely resembled the disbanded {{< a "0283" "Sun Caged" >}} (sigh), but in my humble opinion Disperse lacks their drive and expressiveness.
+They also remotely resembled the disbanded [Sun Caged](0283) (sigh), but in my humble opinion Disperse lacks their drive and expressiveness.
 As for Jakub's guitar proficiency, it's an even match with David's as far as I can tell.
 I had the opportunity to listen to both of them during Plini's "superjam" (more on which below).

 This is one of Disperse's video: